 Whether you have time for just a day trip or if you have a little longer to venture out of Madrid, you'll find something of interest on this page.
 These Spain tours from Madrid are the best-guided trips you can do from the capital, with tours going to all corners of the country and beyond to Portugal and Morocco.

-/The most popular tours from Madrid are the four- and five-day tours of Andalusia.
+The most popular tours from Madrid are the four- and five-day tours of Andalusia.
 They take in the most famous cities in Andalusia - Seville, Granada, and Cordoba - and usually fit in Toledo and Ronda too.
-But I'm particularly fond of the four-day tour to Lisbon because they've cleverly arranged the itinerary so that you spend all three nights in the Portuguese capital, with all other cities visited either on route or as day trips from Lisbon.
+But we're particularly fond of the four-day tour to Lisbon because they've cleverly arranged the itinerary so that you spend all three nights in the Portuguese capital, with all other cities visited either on route or as day trips from Lisbon.
 No need to pack and repack your bags each night!

 01 of 05

 If you've only got time for a day trip from Madrid, you're probably going to want to visit one of Madrid's satellite cities: either Toledo to the south or a couple of the cities to the west: Segovia, Avila, Valle de los Caidos or El Escorial.

 Andalusia is Spain's most popular region, with several cities that are vital for any Spain trip situated just a couple of hours apart.

 Seville is the spiritual home of flamenco and bullfighting and Andalusia's most visited city.
 Cordoba is not far from Seville and is home to the Mezquita, the grand mosque that was once the biggest in the world (and has now been converted into the city's cathedral), so adding this to your trip to Seville is a great way to get more out of your time.

 For a slightly longer trip, you can add Ronda, the pueblo blanco that is perched over a steep ravine or Granada, home to the Alhambra.

 - Two-Day Tour: Seville and Cordoba Two-Day Tour